BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 ### Installation

 ### OnPrem
-You will receive the objects for the Connector 365 Base & Addressee Control App from us by mail.
+You will receive the objects for the Connector 365 Base & Addressee Control App from us by email.
 These must first be published and then installed.

 #### Publish the Connector 365 Base & Addressee Control app
 Publishing the Connector 365 Base & Addressee Control app is done via the **Business Central Administration Shell**.
 First, transfer the files we send you to the server where your Business Central instance is running.